RightsandWrongsgit/Drupal-11-CD-CI-with-DDEV/added_documentation/How to Create a Drupal Recipe.md

    ```
    - This example installs the `node`, `pathauto`, and `metatag` modules, imports a blog content type configuration, and grants permissions to the administrator role.

-You creat the `my_recipe.info.yml` file like this:
+You create the `my_recipe.info.yml` file like this:
 ```yml
 name: 'My Recipe'
 type: recipe